Measuring the Inflaton Coupling in the CMB: The range of measurable inflaton couplings

-Before moving on, we shall question our restriction to values $n\leq 4$, which we justified by the suppression of higher order terms in \eqref{ModeEqEta} by powers of $\varphi/\Lambda$.
-This is justified if one interprets \eqref{WilsonExpansion} as an effective field theory with cutoff $\Lambda$, assuming that this cutoff must be larger than $\varphi$.
-In the framework of perturbation theory one would typically identify $\Lambda$ with the mass of some heavy degree of freedom that has been integrated out, and there is no reason why $\varphi$ should remain smaller than the cutoff, as $\varphi$ does not correspond to the mass of any physical particle.
-However, the non-perturbative mechanism (iv) can produce particle with masses much larger than $\omega$.
-This is evident from the fact that the Mathieu equation \eqref{Mathieu} has resonance bands for $A_k \gg 1$.\footnote{ In this context it is instructive to compare the requirement $q\ll1$ from condition I) to the adiabaticity condition $(\partial_t \Omega_{\bf k})/\Omega_{\bf k}^2$ that has to be violated to efficiently produce heavy particles.
-For the $\wilson_{(3,0)}\phi^3$ interaction the adiabaticity condition translates into $2q\ll A_k^{3/2}$, for for quartic interaction $\lambda\phi^4/4!$ one finds $q\ll (6A_k + 9A_k^2 - \frac{2}{3}((1+6A_k)^{3/2} -1) )^{1/2}/6$.
-For $A_k\ll1$ this coincides with the condition $2q\ll A_k^{3/2}$, and for $A_k\gg1$ is reproduces the commonly used condition $2q\ll A_k$. } We therefore require that $\Lambda$ in terms with $n+m>4$ is larger than all other physical scales.
-In terms with $n+m<4$, on the other hand, one should not interpret $\Lambda$ as the cutoff in an effective field theory, but rather as a conveniently chosen scale to make the coupling dimensionless.
-We may therefore think of the ratio $m_\phi/\Lambda$ in \eqref{SelfInteractionsInTermsOfEpsilons} as a parameter of order one.
-Ignoring all numerical factors, one can therefore roughly summarise \eqref{SelfInteractionsInTermsOfEpsilons} as
+\corr{ At this point we shall question our restriction to values $n\leq 4$, which we justified with the suppression of higher order terms in \eqref{ModeEqEta} by powers of $\varphi/\Lambda$, assuming that $\Lambda$ must be larger than $\varphi$ in~\eqref{EFTinterpret}.
+This assumption is motivated by an interpretation of \eqref{WilsonExpansion} as an effective field theory during reheating \cite{Ozsoy:2017mqc} with a cutoff $\Lambda$ that exceeds all other relevant scales.
+Terms with $\Lambda \sim M_{pl}$ can certainly be expected from gravitational effects.
+An effective field theory approach with a lower cutoff can also be justified after integrating out fields with masses that exceed $m_\phi$ and the energies of particles produced during reheating, in which case $\Lambda$ should be identified with the mass of the lightest field that was integrated out.
+In principle there is no reason why $\varphi$ should remain smaller than the cutoff, as $\varphi$ does not correspond to the mass of any physical particle.
+However, the non-perturbative mechanism (iv) can produce particles with masses much larger than $m_\phi$ \cite{Chung:1998bt}.
+This is evident from the fact that the Mathieu equation \eqref{Mathieu} has resonance bands for $A_k \gg 1$.}\footnote{ \corrmaybe{The heaviest particles produced gravitationally roughly have a mass $m_\X$ corresponding to $H$ at the end of inflation.
+Using \eqref{Friedmann}, \eqref{MildlyNonlinear} and $\M_\phi\simeq m_\phi$ we can estimate the maximal $m_\X$ as $ \sim m_\phi \varphi_{\rm end}/M_{pl}$.
+For non-perturbative production from $\varphi$-oscillations we can use \eqref{adiabaticity} and footnote \ref{AdiabaticityFootnote}.
+With \eqref{Akforchi} and \eqref{AkHiggsPortal} one parametrically finds that the maximal $m_\X$ scales as $\sim (g\varphi_{\rm end} m_\phi)^{1/3}$ and $\sim \varphi_{\rm end}\sqrt{h/8}$, indicating that \eqref{EFTinterpret} may be too conservative, and using a cutoff $\Lambda < \varphi_{\rm end}$ can be justified even during preheating. }} \corr{Hence, when using a cutoff $\Lambda < M_{pl}$ one has to check explicitly that particle production from terms with $n>4$ does not lead to feedback effects.}